Mikerniker/100_Days_of_Python/Day35/README.md

 ## My process

 - The original requirement was to send a message via Twilio, but I switched to Telegram to send a message.
 The code was also modified to send a sticker with a rain cloud to practice sending messages via the Telegram bot and to practice reading documentation.
-This was a bit challenging for me as I had a hard time figuring out how to send messages via Telegram via the documentation.
-Especially when finding the chat_ids and understanding how the bot can send messages to the user.
+This was a bit challenging for me as I had a hard time figuring out how to send messages via Telegram via the documentation, especially when finding the chat_ids and understanding how the bot can send messages to the user.
+It took a while for me to figure out, but I was able to apply some of the concepts I learned from the previous modules to the Telegram documentation and some Googling.

 ### Built with